AddyRdz/js-objects-and-context/readme.md

 This lesson will cover two concepts that are crucial for encapsulation and abstraction in Javascript: Objects and Context.
 Objects allow us to box up multiple functions and data under a single variable.
 Context determines which object "owns" a function while it's being invoked.

-Today we will explore why we might want to use objects in our code, and learn how to create, access, and alter objects.
-With context, we'll see how all function invocations are always attached to an object which we can access via the keyword `this`.
-We'll learn how to use `this` on our own objects and how to alter the context of `this`.

 ## Objects in Review

 Let's visit a site most of you will probably be familiar with, [Amazon](https://www.amazon.com).
 If we type something to search for, you may notice all the results have similar properties.
 Things like, _price_, _title_, _reviews_, _Prime eligibility_ and a _picture_.